tapis-project/pearc24-tapis-tutorial/index.md

-# Tapis ML tutorial
+# Trustworthy, Reproducible Machine Learning with Tapis

 ## Schedule
-* 1.30 PM Welcome
+* 1.30 PM - Welcome
 * 1:40 PM - Introduction to Tapis
-* 2:00 PM - Tapis Auth and Systems
+* 2:00 PM - Tapis Authentication and Systems API
-* 2:30 PM - Natural Language Processing, Hugging Face, Transformers
+* 2:30 PM - Introduction to Natural Language Processing and HuggingFace
-* 3:30 PM - Tapis ML app
+* 3:30 PM - Using the Transformers Library for Sentiment Analysis
-* 4:30 PM - Tapis Jobs
+* 4:30 PM - Introduction to Tapis Apps and Jobs
 * 5.15 PM - Q/A

 The resources you will be using today are provided by funding from the National Science Foundation: